guildxyz/guild-queues/README.md

 ![blmove](./img/blmove.png)

-- conclusion: we mark a job for execution and mark it exactly once and also avoid any kind of inconsistencies
+- conclusion: we can mark a job for execution and mark it exactly once and also avoid any kind of inconsistencies

 ### Where to store the job's parameters / result?

-- we could have stored the job's data serialized in the queues (lists) and deserialize them when we need to use their values, however this would caused several problems (we will see soon why)
+- we can store the job's data serialized in the queues (lists) and deserialize them when we need to use their values, however this would caused several problems (we will see soon why)
 - so we will store the job's data in another redis data structure, in a [hash](https://redis.io/docs/data-types/hashes/) which is basically an object/map containing key-value pairs
-- the hash will contain the params and later the result of the job, and the queues (lists) will only pass the job's ids between each other
+- the hash will contain the params and later the result of the job, and the queues (lists) will only pass the job's ids among each other
 - so first we generate an ID for the job, save the job's data to a hash with the [HSET](https://redis.io/commands/hset/) command and put the job's ID to the waiting queue with the [RPUSH](https://redis.io/commands/rpush/) command
 - then when the job moves to the processing queue we can access the job's parameters buy fetching the hash's fields with the [HGET](https://redis.io/commands/hget/) command
 - finally when the job is done we save the job's result to the hash with the HSET command